 A carbon footprint refers to the amount of carbon emitted from consumption of fossil fuels.
 According to the Environmental Protection Agency, the manufacturing industry accounts for just over 22% of greenhouse gas emissions in the United States.
-Add in the use of electricity and transportation of product, the size of the carbon footprint contribution grows – possibly to 30%.
+If you add in the use of electricity and transportation, the size of the carbon footprint contribution grows – possibly to 30%.

 This number can be calculated by estimating the amount of greenhouse gases that are generated by burning fossil fuels and by the amount of electricity used to power equipment.

 The two most common contributors to manufacturer’s carbon footprint are:

 The most direct contribution to greenhouse gases comes from the consumption of fossil fuels for energy during the manufacturing process.
 This Includes delivery of raw materials, employee transportation, and distribution of finished product.
 In fact, more than 90% of fuel used for transportation is petroleum based, according to the EPA.
 This includes both gasoline and diesel.